gacor84/ANOVA/anova.md

 ## [1] 4.244691
 ```

 Is this value (> 1) significant?
-To answer this question we must compare the test statistic F=4.24 with the critical value of F, that is, the quantile of the probability distribution given the degrees of freedom of the numerator (df=2) and the denominator (df=27), for a given probability (0.95 if $\alpha=0.05$):
+To answer this we must compare the test statistic F=4.24 with the critical value of F, that is, the value in the distribution from which we would be rejecting the null hypothesis.
+This critical value is then the quantile of the probability distribution for a given probability (0.95 if $\alpha=0.05$), given the degrees of freedom of the numerator (df=2) and the denominator (df=27):

+$\text{formula quantile here}$

 ```r